Renuka4443/Bank-Customer-Complaints-Classification-System/README.md

   2. Support Vector Machine (LinearSVC)

 - **Training & Evaluation Datasets:**
-  The models were trained and evaluated on **two similar real-world datasets**, the **Bank Customer Complaint Dataset** and the **CFPB Consumer Complaint Dataset**, to compare model performance and assess generalization across different data sources.
+  The models were trained and tested on two closely related real-world datasets, namely the **Bank Customer Complaint Dataset** and the **CFPB Consumer Complaint Dataset**, to analyze the performance of the models and test their generalization to a different source of data.

 ---